-Many States include Green Seal and Safer Choice Label (formally Design for the Environment) as approved ecolabellers for meeting the requirements of Green Cleaning in Schools legislation.
+Many States include Green Seal and the U.S. EPA Safer Choice Label (formally the Design for the Environment) as approved ecolabellers for meeting the requirements of Green Cleaning in Schools legislation.

 Use of approved third party certification programs makes it easier, faster and more cost effective to determine if the products have safer human and environmental toxicological profiles.